ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 $$ \sum_{i} \left(l(f,i) - l(\tf,i) \right)^2 $$

-This does it!
+This solves it.
 With only positive measures of "difference", the aggregation can't lead to cancellation, and any differences for each sample will be effectively accounted for in this final measure.

 We can also see this effect using linearity of expectations.
 If we take our distribution over the entire dataset $i\in \cD$.